Chart Color Schemes

 The employment environment in Warnervale - Wadalba shows above-average strength when compared nationally

 Warnervale-Wadalba has a skilled workforce with significant representation in essential services sectors.
-The unemployment rate was 3.2% as of June 2025, lower than Greater Sydney's 4.2%.
+The unemployment rate is 3.2%, lower than the national average of 5.1%.

-However, professional & technical services employ only 4.4% of local workers, below Greater Sydney's 11.5%.
-Employment opportunities may be limited locally, as indicated by Census data comparing working population to resident population.
-Between June 2024 and June 2025, employment increased by 1.9%, labour force grew by 2.7%, leading to an unemployment rate rise of 0.8 percentage points.
-In comparison, Greater Sydney recorded employment growth of 2.6%, labour force growth of 2.9%, with unemployment rising by 0.3 percentage points.
-Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years, varying significantly between industry sectors.
-Applying these projections to Warnervale-Wadalba's employment mix suggests local growth of approximately 6.6%% over five years and 13.8% over ten years.
+Notably, health care and social assistance employs 18.2% of the local workforce, which is 1.4 times the regional average of 13.0%.
+Conversely, professional and technical services employ only 4.4% of local workers, lower than Greater Sydney's 11.5%.
+AreaSearch analysis of SALM and ABS data shows that employment increased by 1.9% while the labour force grew by 2.7% over the past year, leading to a rise in unemployment rate by 0.8 percentage points.
+In comparison, Greater Sydney recorded employment growth of 2.6%, labour force growth of 3.0%, and an increase in unemployment rate by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2021 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Warnervale-Wadalba's employment mix, local growth is estimated at approximately 6.6%% over five years and 13.8% over ten years.

 Frequently Asked Questions - Employment